FOR IMMEDIATE RELEASE | June 26, 2012

 Talented students make US team for International Chemistry Olympiad

 B-Roll and Student Interview files:

-WASHINGTON — Four high school students have risen to the top in chemistry achievements and will represent the U.S. at the 46th International Chemistry Olympiad (IChO) at the Hanoi University of Science in Vietnam.
-The four-member team and two alternates are
+WASHINGTON, June 26, 2012 —Four high school students have risen to the top in chemistry achievements and will represent the U.S. at the International Chemistry Olympiad (IChO) next month at the University of Maryland, College Park.
+The four-member team and two alternates are:

-The U.S. team will compete with others from more than 70 countries for gold, silver and bronze medals, July 20-29.
+The U.S. team will compete with others from more than 70 countries, for gold, silver and bronze medals, July 21-30.
 The American Chemical Society (ACS) is the official organizer and The Dow Chemical Company is the official sponsor of the international event.

 The ACS has sponsored the American team annually since the U.S. joined the Olympiad.
-Principal funding is through the ACS Donald F. and Mildred Topp Othmer Olympiad Endowment, with additional support from the Air Force Academy; Advanced Chemistry Development; Carolina Biological Supply Company; Cengage Learning; Flinn Scientific, Inc.; Houghton Mifflin Harcourt Publishing Company; Wiley & Sons Publishers; McGraw-Hill Companies; Prentice Hall Publishers; Sigma Aldrich Co.; Texas Instruments, Inc.; University Science Books and Wiley & Sons Publishers.
+Principal funding is through the ACS Donald F. and Mildred Topp Othmer Olympiad Endowment with additional support from the Air Force Academy; Advanced Chemistry Development; Carolina Biological Supply Company; Flinn Scientific, Inc.; Houghton Mifflin Harcourt Publishing Company; Wiley & Sons Publishers; McGraw-Hill Companies; Merck Publishing Group; Prentice Hall Publishers; Texas Instruments, Inc.; University Science Books; and Sigma Aldrich Co.